How to Make Cinnamon – Ginger Salve

 The quantities below fill a small cosmetics jar (50 cc).

-- 1 tablespoon of coconut oil or other type of plant-based oil that is a solid at room temperature, such as shea or cacao butter
+- 1 tablespoon of coconut oil or another type of plant-based oil that is solid at room temperatures, such as shea or cacao butter

 - 1 tablespoon of olive oil or other vegetable oil that is liquid at room temperature

 - Approximately 0.1 ounce (3 g) of beeswax

 - OPTIONAL 10 – 15 drops of ginger or cinnamon essential oil.

 Place the coconut and olive oil in a glass jar and sit the jar in a pot of warm water (approximately 100 °F / 37 °C) and stir until the coconut oil has melted.
 Then add the cinnamon and the ginger to the oil and allow their compounds to infuse into the warm oil for the next hour.
 If you are using cinnamon sticks instead of ground cinnamon, the infusion will take approximately 3 hours.
 Give the mix a stir and check the temperature of the water every 10 minutes while it infuses.

 Remove the jar from the pot of water.
 I found there were too many floating particles to be able to simply decant off the oil, so for this remedy, first I strained the mix through a fine tea strainer into a cup, then I let it settle in the cup for about 2 minutes.
 Then I decanted off the oil into the cosmetics jar, leaving a small portion of oil with the remaining particles behind in the bottom of the cup.

 After straining and decanting the oil, you should end up with approximately 0.8 ounces (23 grams) of cinnamon and ginger infused oil.
 This infused oil can now be made into a soft salve.
 Increase the temperature of the pot of water to no more than 150 °F (65 °C) and sit the jar of infused oil back in it.
 Add the beeswax and stir until it has all melted.